Magnetic hard-direction ordering in anisotropic Kondo systems: Numerical Renormalization Group

 The crossing of total susceptibilities can be understood in terms of the subspaces with different total angular momentum $J_z$.
 Without Kondo screening the states are product states of the impurity and conduction electrons.
 We can divide the $J_z=0$ subspace into sectors $(m, n) = (0,0), (1,-1), (-1,1)$, where $m, n$ are the $z$-angular momenta of the impurity and conduction electrons, respectively.
 In the limit $T\ll \Lambda$, it costs energy to inject angular momentum into the Fermi sea and it costs energy for the impurity to have $m\neq 0$.
 Hence, sectors $(1,-1), (-1,1)$ are higher in energy than the $(0,0)$ sector and Kondo exchange gives weak mixing between the sectors.
 For the $J_z=1$ subspace the relevant sectors are $(m,n) = (1,0), (0,1)$.
 These are much closer in energy than $J_z=0$ sectors, because the cost of injecting angular momentum into the Fermi sea can be offset by lowering the $m$ quantum number of the impurity.
 The sectors resonate more strongly and Kondo exchange gives stronger mixing between them.
 As a result, the $J_z=1$ subspace is lowered in energy more strongly than the $J_z=0$ subspace, allowing for the possibility of a susceptibility crossing at $T\ll T_K$.

-The negative susceptibility contributions at lowest temperatures in Fig.~\ref{figure3}(a) result from the discretization of the conduction electron band in Wilson's NRG \cite{Zhuravlev09,Fang+15}.
+The negative susceptibility contributions at lowest temperatures in Fig.~\ref{figure4}(a) result from the discretization of the conduction electron band in Wilson's NRG \cite{Zhuravlev09,Fang+15}.
 This is equivalent to being away from the thermodynamic limit, where there is a finite number of conduction electron sites $N_s$, resulting in a non-zero Curie moment $T\chi$ of the free conduction electrons.
 When the impurity becomes entangled with the conduction electrons, it leads to a reduction of the conduction electron's Curie moment.
 This can lead to a negative contribution contribution in the difference of total susceptibilities with and without the impurity.
 The susceptibility crossing takes place above the temperature where the contribution becomes negative and is robust against changes of the discretization.
 To some extent the numerical discretization mimics that in a realistic system there is a finite density of impurities and hence a finite number of conduction electron sites per impurity, even in the thermodynamic limit.
+It would be interesting to self-consistently account for the Kondo-lattice using dynamical mean-field theory.